USAFA-AI-Center/teaching_fair_llm/README.md

 4. If you don't see this option, go back and make sure you completed Step 3.5!

 **Why does this matter?** This ensures the notebook uses your virtual environment with all the installed packages.
 If you skip this, you'll get import errors!

-## Discussion Questions

-As you work through the notebook, consider:

-1. **Is the LLM calculating or pattern-matching?**
-2. **What's the difference between predicting text and computing results?**
-3. **Why does the LLM do well on common problems but fail on uncommon ones?**
-4. **If you wanted a reliable AI math assistant, what would you need to add?**

 ## 🛠️ Troubleshooting